gmedinat/gmedinat.github.io/research-highlights.md

     <!-- Image on the left of text -->
 <img src="{{ '/Figures/RVCs_derivedRRab_varcoeff_wRes_dark.png' | relative_url }}" alt="Data Plots" style="width: 410px; max-width: 60%; margin-right: 15px;">
     <p style="text-align: justify; flex: 1;">
         In <a href="https://ui.adsabs.harvard.edu/abs/2025arXiv250402924M/abstract" target="_blank">Medina et al. (2025a)</a>, we assembled the DESI Y1 RR Lyrae catalog, which contains ~6,000 RR Lyrae stars and a total of ~12,000 epochs.
 The paper presents a novel methodology to characterize the periodic variation of line-of-sight velocities (vlos) and effective temperature (Teff) of these stars, which enables the computation of their systemic vlos and Teff even if the stars have only been observed once.
-To show the robustness of the data, we inspect the chemodynamical distribution of RR Lyrae stars in the halo and connect them with the accretion history of the Milky Way.
+To show the robustness of the data, we inspected the chemodynamical distribution of RR Lyrae stars in the halo and connected them with the accretion history of the Milky Way.
     </p>
 </div>